Free Hosting Solution

 I started out about a year ago in search of a website solution that I knew was out there but had not found.
 The main objective, how cost effective could I get a custom url and hosting solution?
 A key component I wanted, was to use a FTP client and have the files hosted on the same server as my html files.

 I started out looking for a hosting service that was totally free, so without ads or banners.
 There are countless services out there that make you advertise their service on your site with banners and such, but it was harder to find one that worked good without those banners; I think those make any site look cheap.

 After a while, I started working with Award Space and setup a test site.
-It worked pretty good, but some files couldn't be hosted on the servers, namely compression and archive files (.zip/.rar/ect.).
+It worked pretty decent, but some files couldn't be hosted on the servers, namely compression and archive files (.zip/.rar/ect.).
 I wanted to use this type of file format to share code samples and completed code.
 I generally have those files hosted on dropbox because I share them with others on forums and blogs but want to keep everything in one place; so I kept looking.

 I created two sites with U Host All, whileriding.com and this one that I use for my personal blog and projects.
 Both have worked as I desired, and only cost me roughly $15.00 a year if I used a custom URL.
 The only cost has been for whileriding.com and that is through namecheap.com, the hosting has been 100% free and functional.